Last updated 7 August 2017

 Open and closed courts

 The Childrens Court is closed to the public when hearing child protection matters, and there is also a prohibition on publishing identifying material.

 Publication of identifying information

-- the impact of publication on the child.
+- the impact that this could have on the offender’s rehabilitation.

-The maximum penalty for publication without authority is currently $11 780 or two years imprisonment for an individual and $117 800 for a corporation (s 301 Youth Justice Act).
+The maximum penalty for publication without authority is 100 penalty units or two years imprisonment for an individual and 1000 penalty units for a corporation (s 301 Youth Justice Act).
 A penalty unit was $126.15 as of 31 July 2017 but is subject to increase.

 Role of youth justice services

-The Chief Executive of the Department of Justice and Attorney-General (DJAG) is not generally a party to the proceedings but is entitled to be heard in relation to adjournments, remand/bail, sentencing orders, publication prohibition orders, the closure of the court to the public and any other matters the court considers to be relevant (s 74 Youth Justice Act).
+The chief executive of DJAG is not generally a party to the proceedings but is entitled to be heard in relation to adjournments, remand/bail, sentencing orders, publication prohibition orders, the closure of the court to the public and any other matters the court considers to be relevant (s 74 Youth Justice Act).

 In practice this means that a youth justice officer from Youth Justice Services (YJ Services) at DJAG attends court.
 Before a child defendant appears in court, this officer will usually interview them and attempt to establish factors contributing to the child’s offending behaviour.
-It is the policy of DJAG not to interview a child regarding the details of an offence prior to the child discussing it with a legal representative.
+It is the policy of YJ Services not to interview a child regarding the details of an offence prior to the child discussing it with a legal representative.